SudoSunshine/battery-health-check/README.md

 <details>
 <summary>How battery age is calculated (click to expand)</summary>

-Apple stores manufacture date as an encoded integer:
+Apple stores the manufacture date as an encoded integer:
 ```
 Formula: (year - 1980) × 512 + month × 32 + day
 Example: June 15, 2020 = 20,687